The inside scoop on how we increased sales on eBay by optimizing our listings

 But here is some good news that might soften the blow –

-Here is a graph illustrating how it usually happens, the biggest boost comes first and then progressively, sales begin to flatten out.
+Here is a graph that illustrates how it usually happens, the biggest boost comes first and then progressively, improvements begin to flatten out.

 But not to worry!

 There is always something to improve; it’s a never ending process.
-It took our competitors nearly two years to figure out where they were lacking and only after these two years they began to copy elements of our optimized description.
+It took our competitors nearly two years to figure out where they were lacking and only after these two years have they began to copy elements of our optimized listings.

-By that time we already established a successful eCommerce business, working with tens of suppliers ranging from warehouses in Hong Kong to New York, and selling on multi channels such as eBay, Amazon, and even our own webstores.
+By that time, we had already established a successful eCommerce business, working with tens of suppliers ranging from warehouses in Hong Kong to New York, and selling on multi channels such as eBay, Amazon, and even our own webstores.

-In the meantime, we wish you the best of luck and happy selling!
+In the meantime, I wish you the best of luck and happy selling!